Wiki · Concept · Last reviewed June 25, 2026

 Generative AI breaks the old assumption that take-home text reliably indicates student understanding.
 This does not mean writing is obsolete.
 It means assessment has to be redesigned around process, oral defense, drafts, local context, in-class work, version history, tool disclosure, and tasks where reasoning can be inspected.

 AI detection is a weak foundation for discipline.
 Detectors can be wrong, can penalize non-native writers or formulaic prose, and can push students toward adversarial tool use.
-Better governance defines permitted and prohibited assistance in advance, teaches citation and disclosure norms, and gives students assignments where the value lies in judgment rather than merely producing fluent output.
+If a school keeps detector tools, a detector score should be treated as an investigative lead requiring corroborating evidence, not as a verdict.
+Better governance defines permitted and prohibited assistance in advance, teaches citation and disclosure norms, requires due process for misconduct allegations, and gives students assignments where the value lies in judgment rather than merely producing fluent output.

 Risks